juaneduardoflores/JEF-s-Wiki/Blog/How_This_Blog_Works/How_This_Blog_Works.md

 **Explanation:**
 I am using [pandoc](https://pandoc.org/){target="&#95;blank"} to convert markdown to html.

-A simple command to do this would be:
+A simple command to do this conversion would be:
 ```shell
 $ pandoc -f markdown -t html markdownfile.md
 ```